tbuchmann/iced-latte-moproco/README.md

 ## MoProCo Toolchain

-This project was built entirely with the **MoProCo** (Model-Driven Programming with Code Generation) toolchain, provided as two VS Code extensions:
+This project was built entirely with the **MoProCo** (Modeling, Prompting, Coding) toolchain, provided as two VS Code extensions:

 | Extension | Purpose |
 |---|---|